APLMOOC/APLMOOC/docs/course/ch5/read.md

         ```apl
               'platform'∪'formatting'
         platforming
-              'emergency'∪'encyclopedia
+              'emergency'∪'encyclopedia'
         emergencylopdia
-              'network'∪'kingdom'
+              'networking'∪'kingdom'
-        networkingdom
+        networkingdm
               'spring'∪'ringtone'
         springtoe
         ```

-        The union ∪ function adds to the left array elements of the right array not already in the right array.
+        The union ∪ function adds to the left array elements of the right array not already in the left array.

 ---